My Voice Vietnam: The New Asian Tiger – The Walking Anthropologist

 “Stop, Stop this area is mined.
 Walk back slowly in your same footsteps”.

-I had no idea I was running through an area of landmines.
+Thankfully he was a good good man with a good Heart, and I had no idea I was running through an area of landmines.

 THAT definitely gave me a sense of terror and adventure all at the same time.